billfor/openhab2-addons/bundles/org.openhab.binding.alarmdecoder/README.md

-# alarmdecoder Binding
+# Alarm Decoder Binding

 The [Alarm Decoder](http://www.alarmdecoder.com) from Nu Tech Software Solutions is a hardware adapter that interfaces with Ademco/Honeywell and DSC alarm panels.
 It acts essentially like a keypad, reading and writing messages on the serial bus that connects keypads with the main panel.

 There are several versions of the adapter available:

-* *ad2pi* - A board that plugs into a Raspberry Pi and so offers network-based TCP connectivity
+* *AD2PI* or *AD2PHAT* - A board that plugs into a Raspberry Pi and offers network-based TCP connectivity
-* *ad2serial* - Attached via a serial port
+* *AD2SERIAL* - Attaches to a host via a serial port
-* *ad2usb* - Attached via USB
+* *AD2USB* - Attaches to a host via USB

-This binding allows openHAB to access the status of wired or wireless contacts and motion detectors connected to supported alarm panels, as well as the state of attached keypads and messages send to attached LRR devices.
+This binding allows openHAB to access the state of wired or wireless contacts and motion detectors connected to supported alarm panels, as well as the state of attached keypads and the messages send to attached LRR devices.
-Support is also available for sending keypad commands, including special/programmable keys if they are supported by your panel.
+Support is also available for sending keypad commands, including special/programmable keys supported by your panel.

+For those upgrading from the OH1 version of the binding, the [original OH1 README](doc/README_OH1.md) file is available for reference.

 ## Supported Things